 One of them, who was older than the others, was just how you would imagine a sailor to look like.
 He had tattoos of anchors and ships’ wheels on his arms and always looked at you with one eye half closed.
 A bawdy Catholic with a weakness for beer, gambling and women, he used to be a rice farmer in Malaya, but lack of money drove him to piracy which only lasted nine months as he got caught and after a short prison sentence returned to Indonesia.

 He liked the money of piracy, but his kindly character wasn’t suitable for being a pirate and as he said, “he has been a good man ever since” He wore a large gaudy ring which contained some sort of white smokey coloured stone in it, in which he thought you could see mountains.
 He really liked this ring, every day he would show it to us so that we could admire its splendour.
 To my amazement, on the last day he wanted to give it to me for memories sake.
 Luckily I managed to persuade him to keep it.
-I was touched by his generosity and it is something I won’t forget.
+I was so touched by his absolute genuine generosity and it is something I will never forget.
 All the people on the boat were excellent and really generous.
 Not one asked for money or even scrounged a cigarette, they would have given their last bowl of rice.

 Before dawn on our last day we spotted the light of Madura lighthouse, an island off Surabaya.
 Our journey and adventure was soon coming to an end.
 We passed tiny boats from Madura, with disproportionately large sail area, laden with baskets of vegetables.
 Approaching the old port, we ran aground and rather than waiting for the tide, we paddled precariously ashore in the dugout canoe.
 The next day we returned with gifts for the crew and a photo album with photos of the trip for them to keep aboard the Bunga Melati.
-We felt sad saying goodbye to the crew who had become our friends during the voyage”
+We felt sad saying goodbye to the crew who had become our friends”